 Mix By Hand.
 You’re going to need to get your hands dirty – but wash them first.
 I have this weird phobia of salmonella, so I usually scrub in like a surgeon before & after handling any raw meat.
 Of course, you can always use disposable gloves, but I never have those on hand.
 Ever.
 Pro Tip: Take off your rings before doing a deep dive into sausage – I learned the hard way:)

-Some folks use a cookie scoop, but that’s not how I roll – & it isn’t necessary.
-You can create the balls by rolling them in the palms of your hand about 1-inch each – you don’t need to whip out the measuring tape – just make sure they are not too big, or you will have a raw ball scenario.
+You can use a cookie scoop to form the balls into uniform shape – but that’s not how I roll – & you don’t have to use one.
+You can create the balls by rolling them in the palms of your hand about 1-inch each – you don’t need to whip out the measuring tape – just make sure they are not too big, or you will end up with an unevenly cooked batch.

 Oh, and even though I’ve made probably 1,000 batches of these, sometimes I forget to grease the baking sheet – which results in quite a situation when half the sausage ball sticks to the pan.
 Not that I don’t still eat it – but well, it’s hard to look cool at a party eating directly from a baking sheet.